gortk/WebFilters/README.md

 To start, select the "NSFW" folder, read the readme file inside it and import the filter.
 That's all.

+This list is __thought to be used in a dedicated nsfw browser__.
+The list will also block a lot of non-nsfw sites because they still appear in the results even when not actively searching for stuff on them (blame that on search engines).
+I recommend getting a portable firefox for this.

 WARNING: this filter will remove TONS of results.